 Edward Pierce is our protagonist, a hardboiled P.I. prone to alcoholism, sent to investigate the mysterious death of the family of an industrialist’s daughter.
 Naturally, this investigation will lead our gruff detective to discovering the usual Lovecraftian stuff: a mysterious horror cult, a psychiatric hospital who seems to be killing the patients instead of curing them and so on.
 I won’t spoil anything of relevance but, while the plot remains decently engaging throughout, it is the characters, along with the competent voice actors, that play a key role in keeping the player’s attention alive through the relatively short 6/7 hours’ length of the adventure.

 Unfortunately, the pacing suffers a lot from sudden changes in mood and a certain lack of explanations in some parts.
 For example, it is estabilished through a sequence of (not very well done) stealth gameplay, that getting out of the psychiatric hospital is no easy feat.
-Later, Pierce has to get in again and he does so by going breaking through a window in a cutscene, simple as that.
+Later, Pierce has to get in again and he does so by breaking through a window in a cutscene, simple as that.

 I mentioned how the characters were a good reason to keep playing and surely our main man Pierce is one of them.
-While his art design is not particularly memorable, his voice actor, Anthony Howell, does a very good job.
+While his art design is not particularly memorable, his voice actor, Anthony Howell, does an impressive job.
 He always seems to give it his all in his gruffy suffering tones, even though some of the lines seem to have been quickly recorded in different takes/days.
-Pierce’s relationship with the various mysterious women in the game, along with the good natured policeman who really seems to be his only ally, also don’t seem to add up to much.
+Pierce’s relationship with the various mysterious women in the game, along with the good natured policeman who really seems to be his only ally, also unfortunately don’t seem to add up to much.
 The good policeman is hastily taken out of the game towards the end, while the female characters seem to be mostly underutilized.
 The local criminal boss, Cat, at one point seems to come up as the main villain or, at least, part of the cult itself.
 In the end, after a sequence where Pierce – for some reason – plays as her, she vanishes without a trace, leaving a very small footprint in the story.

 For casual horror fans lusting after a bit of Lovecraft in their titles, I’d still recommend Dark Corners of the Earth, but for fanatics of the Providence author, Call of Cthulhu still is one of the more polished experiences out there, so it is hard not to recommend.